rosmiajose/suncubes-coord-transform/README.md

 5. Fails the build if RMSE exceeds 0.5m or a crash is detected
 6. Uploads PX4 logs as artifacts on failure for debugging

-Note: The pipeline is set to manual trigger (`workflow_dispatch`) as PX4 SITL builds require more resources than GitHub's free-tier runners typically provide.
+**Note**: The pipeline is set to manual trigger (`workflow_dispatch`) as PX4 SITL builds require more resources than GitHub's free-tier runners typically provide.
+In a real setup, this would typically run on a self-hosted runner.

 ### Running SITL Validation Locally